Xie2Yue/HywCalculator/README.md

 English language support is not available at the moment.

-Please delete "Button.h, Console2.h, Console2.cpp" when using Nya!
+Please delete "Button.h, Console2.h, Console2.cpp" when compiling Nya, as it is under development and requires the use of third-party libraries.